 Video influencers aren’t just making waves on short-form apps like TikTok and Instagram Reels.
 They’re making a splash on YouTube as well, and it makes sense why.
 The platform was literally made for them.
 Learn how you can make the most of influencer-generated video content and leverage YouTube as an influencer marketing platform.

 If you’re new to YouTube video marketing, don’t sweat it.
 In this post, we’ll break down the most influencer-friendly YouTube features and the benefits of investing in content for the platform, and a few YouTube influencer marketing examples to get you inspired.
 Let’s dive in.

 Why Marketers Love YouTube Influencer Campaigns

-Before we get into exactly what Youtube features are best, let’s figure out why it’s even necessary to use yet another platform.
+Before we get into exactly what YouTube features are best, let’s figure out why it’s even necessary to use yet another platform.
+You know what that means – YouTube stats!
 Marketers love YouTube because it’s an incredibly popular site that fills a need in the market for user-generated, long-form videos.
 With more than 2 billion monthly active users, YouTube is the second most popular social media network in the world, behind Facebook.
 YouTube users are fueling the creator economy.